Skip to Main Content

 acquired-hydrocephalus-2x

-A build-up of CSF may result from one of three reasons:
+A build-up of CSF may occur when:

-• The brain is not reabsorbing enough of the fluid.
+• The brain not reabsorbing enough CSF.

 • The flow of CSF through the cerebrospinal system is blocked.